 Meanwhile, the non-residential projects undertaken by us during the Track Record Period were obtained from a larger customer base, mainly including Customer A, Customer B, Customer J, Shui Wing Group and Lik Shing Engineering Company Limited.
-The property owners of these non-residential projects include the Government, such as Housing Authority and CEDD, as well as different property developers in Hong Kong.
-Given the difference in (i) the customer base and the associated project owners of our residential and non-residential projects; (ii) length of our working relationships with such customers and the associated project owners; and (iii) project requirements and quality standards imposed by such customers and the associated projects as compared to our residential projects.
+The property owners of these non-residential projects include the Government, such as CEDD, as well as different property developers in Hong Kong.
+Given the difference in (i) the customer base and the associated project owners of our residential and non-residential projects; (ii) length of our working relationships with such customers and the associated project owners; and (iii) project requirements and quality standards imposed by such customers and the associated project owners, there was a larger fluctuation in our gross profit margin attributable to non-residential projects as compared to our residential projects.